 Buying a new violin is a huge investment and challenge if you don’t know what to look for.
-You want to make sure that you get a great violin that fits in your budget from one of the best violin brand that you can at the lowest price.
+You want to make sure that you get a great violin that fits in your budget from one of the best violin brands.
 That’s why we’re here!
 We want to make your buying decision much easier.
-We have reviewed and tested the violins to below so that we can provide you the best violin brand recommendations.
+We have reviewed and tested the violins below so that we can provide you the best violin brand recommendations.